 As a result, the cooler the soil, the lower the nourishment available to crops.

 - Feed your plant with high-nitrogen nutrient formula.
-That may fulfill the nitrogen needs in the plant.

 - Add a regular dose of the amino-acid supplement to the monthly fertilizer you feed.

 - Primary Nitrogen sources include organic compost, blood meal, and green manure.
 You can use organic fertilizer regularly.